ForeverZer0/SharpNBT/README.md

 ## Special Thanks

-This project would not be possible without all the contributors to the https://wiki.vg/ and its maintainers, who have created an invaluable source of information for developers for everything related to the game of Minecraft.
+This project would not be possible without all the contributors to the https://wiki.vg/ site and its maintainers, who have created an invaluable source of information for developers for everything related to the game of Minecraft.